 Nicole: I like whatever is new to be honest.
 The new creature or design becomes my favorite to make until some other new critter takes its place.
 So it is always changing.

 David: In addition to Mealy Monster Land, what else are you working on?

 Nicole: I am a huge horror movie fan.
 My husband, not so much.
 In order to force my horror movie love on him I started a podcast with him.
 The Horrified Chicken podcast.
 We watch a movie together and discuss, him being the “chicken”.
 We are going into our third year and I just don’t understand, but he still really does not like horror movies, but we have a great time.

 David: What can fans of your work have to look forward to in the future?

 Nicole: Hopefully more and more and more monsters!
 I have many new creatures in mind for 2019 and look forward to sharing them all with you.
 Thanks so much!

 I really want to thank Nicole for being a part of this blog!
 Her creations are amazing and you will not be disappointed when you get your first Mealy Monster (in fact, I bet after you get your first, you will quickly be trying to get more)!
-Visit her website HERE for everything you need to know.
+Please check out the Mealy Monster Land website.
 Her main shop is here as well as links to where else you can find and follow her online!